akothen/Hydride/hexagon-benchmarks/README.md

 ## Pre-Training

 Theoretically, you should have pre-trained the cost-model before running either `run.sh` or `autotune_program.sh`.
 We will do that to align with what the paper says.
 That said, [according to A. Adams](https://github.com/halide/Halide/discussions/6060#discussioncomment-788041), for few/specific apps, it makes more sense to just auto-tune instead of taking the effort to pre-train.
 This makes sense if you consider what pre-training actually does.
 As a reminder (from above), when auto-tuning a specific program, we train the model to fit this particular program and implicitly the hardware we're running on (because the schedules that behave well on this hardware are automatically favored through training).
 Pre-training is basically doing the same thing but for a bunch of _randomly generated_ programs.
 This means that the cost-model is now fit to the "average" of all these and in the hardware.
-But since the programs are randomly generated, this means that the cost-model has been fit just to the hardware.
+But since the programs are randomly generated, they cancel each other out and what is left is the hardware (i.e., the cost-model has been fit just to the hardware).

 Now, suppose that you want to auto-schedule a specific program.
-Pre-training is only profitable only if you're planning to not use auto-tuning or if you plan to use minimal auto-tuning.
+Pre-training is profitable probably only if you're planning to not use auto-tuning or if you plan to use minimal auto-tuning.
 This is why it makes sense to not pre-train for a couple of apps, because you can spend all your auto-tuning time budget fitting the model to these specific apps instead of wasting time training a generally good cost-model.
 If, OTOH, you want to auto-schedule hundeds of programs, then it makes sense to pre-train _once_, and then auto-tune lightly for each program.

 Let me now present the steps to reproduce the pre-training process.
 It's kind of hacky because a) it's based on a bunch of scripts that were probably made robust enought to work for the paper, and not for general usage, b) we don't have any good instructions.
 The best we have is [this](https://github.com/halide/Halide/discussions/6060), which doesn't help a lot.